 This lesson describes how to use selected fiction and nonfiction literature and careful questioning techniques to help students identify factual information about animals.
 Children first identify possible factual information from works of fiction which are read aloud, then they listen to read-alouds of nonfiction texts to identify and confirm factual information.
 This information is then recorded on charts and graphic organizers.
 Finally, students use the Internet to gather additional information about the animal and then share their findings with the class.
 The lesson can be used as presented to find information about ants or can be easily adapted to focus on any animal of interest to students.
 Resources are included for ants, black bears, fish, frogs and toads, penguins, and polar bears.

-Animal Study: This online tool helps students organize, record, and then print out information they find while researching an animal.
+Animal Inquiry: This online tool helps students organize, record, and then print out information they find while researching an animal.
 Choose from four organizers: animal facts; animal babies; animal interactions; and animal habitats.

 In Literacy at the Crossroads, Regie Routman reminds us of the importance of "a greater use of multiple texts in reading instruction," to include not only narrative texts, but informational texts as well.
 In "Nonfiction Inquiry: Using Real Reading and Writing to Explore the World," Stephanie Harvey stresses the importance of nonfiction: "Nonfiction enhances our understanding.
 It allows us to investigate the real world and inspires us to dig deeper to inquire and better understand."
 (13)